-There shall be five standing committees of the Board; namely, the Investment Committee, the Legislative Committee, the Rules and Personnel Committee, the Claims Hearing Committee, and the Audit Committee.
+There shall be six standing committees of the Board; namely, the Investment Committee, the Legislative Committee, the Rules and Personnel Committee, the Claims Hearing Committee, the Audit Committee, and the Defined Contribution Plan Committee.
 Each committee shall be composed of members of the Board elected by the trustees.